 Elkonite® is a registered trademark of CMW, Inc.

 Due to our policy of continuous design, material and manufacturing improvement we retain the right to amend specifications and withdraw products from sale without any prior notice.

-All machines manufactured by Peter Gillard & Co.
-Limited have a CE mark and are supplied with a CE Certificate of Conformity or Certificate of Incorporation in accordance with the Machinery Directive 2006/42/EC of the European Parliament and of the Council.
+Machines manufactured by Peter Gillard & Co.
+Limited for sale in the European Union, European Free Trade Association area, Andorra, San Marino and Turkey will have a CE mark and be supplied with either a CE Certificate of Conformity or Certificate of Incorporation in accordance with the Machinery Directive 2006/42/EC of the European Parliament and of the Council.

 They also comply with Directive 2004/108/EC (Electromagnetic Compatibility), Directive 2013/35/EU (Electromagnetic Fields), Directive 2014/35/EU (Low Voltage) and Directive 2014/53/EU (RED Radio Equipment) where applicable.